The First Two Years

 TIMETABLE FOR COMPLETION OF REQUIRED COURSES AND OTHER PROGRAM REQUIREMENTS

-All students are required to take two semesters of the Proseminar (A2650a & b) during their G1 year.
-They should take Methods (A3628) during the spring of their G1 or G2 years so that it can be of use when they do preliminary summer during those years.
+All students are required to take Genealogies of Social Anthropology at Harvard (A2900) in the fall semester of their G1 year.
+They should take Theories of the Social (A2910) or Methods (A3628) during the spring of their G1 or G2 years (these two courses alternate every spring).
 Successful completion of the methods course is a prerequisite for enrolling in the compulsory Research Design/Proposal Writing course (A3626), which should be taken during the Fall of the G3 year, or while they are writing grant proposals for funding.

-The schedule set out below calls for completion of the General Examination by the end the G2 year and no later than the Fall of the G3 year.
-Following the oral defense portion of the exam, students turn to the prospectus.
+Following the oral defense portion of the qualifying exam, students turn to the prospectus.
 The prospectus is normally written and defended by the end of the G3 year and before embarking on the extended period of field research.

 - 3 additional courses